rpavlik/PrettyRegistryXml/docs/PrettyRegistryXml.Core/XmlFormatterBase/WriteAttributes.md

 | writer | An XmlWriter in the correct state (has had [`WriteStartElement`](WriteStartElement.md) called) |
 | e | An element that may have attributes. |

+## Remarks

+Not static despite analyzer suggestions, so it can be overridden.

 ## See Also

 * class [XmlFormatterBase](../XmlFormatterBase.md)